steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/01_Explore_Your_Environment/README.md

       - Interact with your Dynatrace environment via REST API
       - Interact with your lab applications

-<b>(3)</b>Once you open your terminal, you have access to the prompt.
-You can slide the divider bar to make the terminal space occupy a larger potion of the screen.
+Once you open your terminal <b>(3)</b>, you have access to the prompt.
+You can slide the divider bar to make the terminal space occupy a larger portion of the screen.

 #### Bastion Host